apache/accumulo-website/_docs-unreleased/administration/overview.md

 Accumulo cannot safely move files across different Hadoop FileSystems.
 This is problematic because Accumulo also cannot make reliable assertions across what is the same FileSystem which is specified with different names.
-Naively, while 127.0.0.1:8020 might be a valid identifier for an HDFS instance, Accumulo identifies +localhost:8020+ as a different HDFS instance than +127.0.0.1:8020+.
+Naively, while 127.0.0.1:8020 might be a valid identifier for an HDFS instance, Accumulo identifies `localhost:8020` as a different HDFS instance than `127.0.0.1:8020`.

-==== Deploy Configuration
+### Deploy Configuration

-Copy accumulo-env.sh and accumulo-site.xml from the +conf/+ directory on the master to all Accumulo tablet servers.
-The "host" configuration files files +accumulo-cluster+ only need to be on servers where that command is run.
+Copy accumulo-env.sh and accumulo-site.xml from the `conf/` directory on the master to all Accumulo tablet servers.
+The "host" configuration files files `accumulo-cluster` only need to be on servers where that command is run.

-==== Sensitive Configuration Values
+### Sensitive Configuration Values

 Accumulo has a number of properties that can be specified via the accumulo-site.xml file which are sensitive in nature, instance.secret and trace.token.property.password